-As a child in Syracuse, New York, Brian had little interest in technology.
+As a child in Syracuse, NY, Brian Hasset had little interest in technology.
 He prefered to spend his days playing guitar or baseball with friends.
-As he grew up and started thinking about college and the future, he fostered vague notions of being an Engineer; he had an aptitude and appreciation for math and science, but didn’t have a strong sense for what type of work would scratch his engineering itch.
+As he grew up and started thinking about college and the future, he entertained vague notions of being an engineer; he had an aptitude and appreciation for math and science but didn’t have a strong sense for what type of work would scratch his engineering itch.

-By the time he reached Syracuse University in 2004, he had settled on Civil Engineering as a major.
-Brian didn’t feel terribly passionate about the material, but the course of study gave him invaluable experience: exposure to dense and difficult concepts in his textbook afforded him the opportunity to refine his problem-solving skills and practice patience, slowly and methodically working his way through complex problems, breaking them down into simpler sub-problems and exploring the relationships between various problem shapes.
+By the time he reached Syracuse University in 2004, Brian had settled on civil engineering as a major.
+He didn’t feel terribly passionate about the material, but the course of study gave him invaluable experience: exposure to dense and difficult concepts in his textbook afforded him the opportunity to refine his problem-solving skills and practice patience.
+He would slowly and methodically work his way through complex problems, breaking them down into simpler sub-problems and exploring the relationships between various problem shapes.
 He learned to embrace the struggle.

-When he graduated, he took a construction management job only tangentially related to his collegiate body of work.
-He found it to be an interesting field but was turned off by the emphasis on management of human capital rather than the discrete nature of the more technical engineering fields.
+When he graduated, Brian took a construction management job only tangentially related to his collegiate work.
+He found it to be an interesting field but was turned off by the emphasis on management of human capital rather than technical engineering.
 It was good work but it simply wasn’t for him.
-In 2008 when the Great Recession hit, he fell victim to widespread layoffs in the industry.
+In 2008 when the great recession hit, he fell victim to widespread layoffs in the industry.

-The thesis project Brian worked on was an app called Neighborly -- think “Yelp for neighborhoods” -- which was inspired by the fact that he’d moved nearly ten times in as many years and wanted to be able to figure out what neighborhood to move to.
+The thesis project Brian worked on was an app called Neighborly — think “Yelp for neighborhoods” — which was inspired by the fact that he’d moved nearly 10 times in as many years and wanted to be able to figure out what neighborhood to move to.

 After graduating, Brian started his job search.
 He considered moving from Minneapolis to Seattle on the assumption that it would be easier to find a job in the northwestern tech hub but found that not to be the case.
 While there were more opportunities, the market was flooded with candidates.
 Doing the job hunt remotely wasn’t yielding the results he was hoping for.
 After two months he shifted to a more localized approach and had far more success.

-Brian is amazed at what he’s accomplished, and how far he’s come since he first started entertaining the idea of changing careers.
-Being the extreme skeptic that he is, he didn’t really believe that Hack Reactor could be as good as everyone said -- that he would be a mid-to-senior level software engineer when he graduated.
+Brian is amazed at what he’s accomplished and how far he’s come since he first started entertaining the idea of changing careers.
+An extreme skeptic, he didn’t really believe that Hack Reactor could be as good as everyone said or that he would be a mid-to-senior level software engineer when he graduated.
 But sure enough, less than a year later, it’s true.
 He’s living proof.